 - Names to Run Away From Really Fast: Anyone nicknamed "Shark" is nobody to screw with.

-- Noodle Incident: See What Could Have Been below.
-In the game proper, Edward referring to a prior history with El Tiburon will leave many gamers scratching their heads on account of Offscreen Inertia since we don't see them interacting at all, except for being Governor Torres' Elite Mook.
+- Noodle Incident: See What Could Have Been in Trivia.
+In the game proper, Edward referring to a prior history with El Tiburón will leave many gamers scratching their heads on account of Offscreen Inertia since we don't see them interacting at all, except for being Governor Torres' Elite Mook.

 - Undying Loyalty: His database entry mentions that he has "unwavering loyalty" to Torres, and the Abstergo Entertainment researchers speculate that he may have had some kind of familial relation to him.